markwiggles/simple_spree/README.md

 <h5>Deface Overrides</h5>

-Using Deface<, we will change parts of the view, namely:
+Using Deface, we will change parts of the view, namely:

 1. Remove Search Bar
 2. Change Logo